Virgin Galactic's big space launch of Richard Branson: Why you should pay attention

-Shortly after sunrise this Sunday, July 11, Virgin Galactic's SpaceshipTwo Unity and the carrier aircraft VMS Eve will take off from a lonely runway located in one of the most desolate stretches of desert in North America.
+Shortly after sunrise Sunday, Virgin Galactic's SpaceshipTwo Unity and the carrier aircraft VMS Eve will take off from a lonely runway in one of the most desolate stretches of desert in North America.
 A full crew will be aboard the suborbital spaceplane for the first time, including two pilots, three employees and the company's billionaire founder, Richard Branson.

 One of the crew members, Virgin's chief astronaut instructor, Beth Moses, will be making the trip for the second time.
 But the star of the show will be the 70-year-old Branson, who has invested over 16 years and more than $1 billion to finally make the short trip to the edge of space, experience weightlessness and gaze upon Earth as only a privileged few hundred other humans have.